Canon XTi vs Nikon D500

 Studio photographers will appreciate that the Nikon D500 (unlike the XTi) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the XTi has been discontinued (but can be found pre-owned on eBay).
+In contrast, the XTi has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the XTi was succeeded by the Canon Xsi.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the XTi and D500 can be found, respectively, in the Canon XTi Manual (free pdf) or the online Nikon D500 Manual.

 So what conclusions can be drawn?
 Is the Canon XTi better than the Nikon D500 or vice versa?
 The listing below highlights the relative strengths of the two models.